mikehentges/mikehentges.github.io/_posts/2023-04-09-Rust-Error-Handling.md

 This pattern of intermixing valid return values with error codes is pervasive in C and in most other programming languages where a function can only return a single value.
 C has a global ERRNO value that may have more information about what went wrong, but in general, you don't get a lot of extra data about what kind of error occurred.
 When you can only return one value from a function and want the function to return useful data, you must mix error codes with the return values.
 This can cause problems – the return value must be something that is not in the set of valid values.
 We see -1 and 0 used as “magical error return values” in many functions to indicate an error has occurred.

+## Structured Error Handling

-To do better, C++ introduced structured error handling – the try/catch/throw mechanism that allowed errors to be triggered in one place, have additional data attached to the error, and differentiate between different kinds of errors.
+To do better, C++ (and later, Java) introduced structured error handling – the try/catch/throw mechanism that allowed errors to be triggered in one place, have additional data attached to the error, and differentiate between different kinds of errors.

 ``` cpp
 #include <iostream>